-The Directors of New Forest Care have ultimate responsibility for health and safety matters in the school, but will delegate day-to-day responsibility to Headteacher.
+The Directors of New Forest Care have ultimate responsibility for health and safety matters in all of New Forest Care Educations schools and alternative education provisions, but will delegate day-to-day responsibility to Headteacher.

-The governing board has a duty to take reasonable steps to ensure that staff and students are not exposed to risks to their health and safety.
+The board has a duty to take reasonable steps to ensure that staff and students are not exposed to risks to their health and safety.
 This applies to activities on or off the school premises.